How We Can Help You

 ICRA is an all-volunteer organization (we have no paid staff), with limited resources.
-We receive more requests for help than our members can personally respond to.
-As a result, our priority is helping community members who are willing to be actively involved in resolving the problem they call us about.
+We receive more requests for help than our volunteers can possibly respond to.
+Because of this, we focus on helping community members who are able to help them most with fixing problem they call us about.
 We give urgent situations top priority — pregnant females, newborn litters, injured cats, and so forth.

 For the same reasons, we can’t help with every problem that involves cats.
-Our focus is “community cats” (free-roaming and unowned cats, whether socialized or not).
-Our core activity is trap-neuter-return (TNR), which has proven to be the most effective and humane approach to solving the problem of community cats.
+Our focus is “community cats” (free-roaming and unowned cats, whether friendly or not).
+Our core activity is trap-neuter-return (TNR), which has proven to be the most effective and humane way to solve the problem of community cats.

 Through our Community Assistance Program we can offer you:

 - the loan of humane traps and training to use them

 - instructions and assistance with cats recovering from spay/neuter surgery